 In most cases, the MassDEP Regional Office that serves the community where you want to build or expand is the best and most efficient starting point for learning about the environmental permits you might need and making personal connections with the people who will be issuing them.
 By scheduling a pre-application meeting with regional office staff, you might even discover that small changes in your proposal could eliminate the need for some permits entirely.

 There may be times, however, when you want or need additional assistance in navigating the MassDEP permitting process or expediting a decision that is business-critical.
-That is why, in November 2011, the agency opened its Permitting Assistance and Management Office to provide help when you:
+That is why the agency opened its Office of Permit and Regulatory Ombudsman & Special Projects to provide help when you:

 - Are proposing a large, complex, or cutting-edge facility or project that will require permitting coordination among various local, state and federal agencies, or across multiple MassDEP regions.